txtk/HoloTrace/README.md

 To uphold the double-blind review process and data privacy regulations, this repository currently contains the limit content.

-The full implementation relies on a  Knowledge Graph constructed from proprietary Cyber Threat Intelligence (CTI) reports.

 We are currently: 1.  **Sanitizing the Dataset:** Removing sensitive indicators (IOCs) and proprietary tags.
 2.  **Decoupling APIs:** Abstracting the internal ElasticSearch and LLM connectors for public use.

-The complete source code and anonymized toy datasets will be released upon paper acceptance.
+The complete source code and datasets will be released upon paper acceptance.

-## Installa Environment
+## Environment

 We use **[pixi](https://prefix.dev/)** to ensure strict reproducibility of our experimental environment.
 You do not need to manually install Python, CUDA, or PyTorch.